OSINT-TECHNOLOGIES/dpulse/README.md

 ## _Recommended ways_

-Since DPULSE repository is using Poetry to manage dependencies, it is higly recommended to install and start DPULSE using Poetry, especially on Linux systems where a lot of Python packages which DPULSE requires are preinstalled.
+Since DPULSE repository is using Poetry* to manage dependencies, it is higly recommended to install and start DPULSE using Poetry, especially on Linux systems where a lot of Python packages which DPULSE requires are preinstalled.

+_* Poetry is a tool for dependency management and packaging in Python.
+It can be simply installed everywhere using `pip install poetry` command, but more instructions you can find on [Poetry official documentation page](https://python-poetry.org/docs/#ci-recommendations)_

 ### First way (recommended on every OS, using Poetry)